 Are you an organizer or a detail person?
 Do you enjoy getting a job done?
 Many of Stormont-Vail’s departments are in need of your helping hand to “complete the paperwork.”
-Assist in various departments such as Cancer Center Clinical Education, Digestive Health Center, Foundation, Physician Support, Baker School of Nursing, and Trauma Services with mailings, completing forms, collating, assembling packets, typing, filing and answering telephones.
+Assist in various departments such as the Business Office, Cancer Center, Physician Support, Baker School of Nursing, Trauma Services and Volunteer Services with mailings, completing forms, collating, assembling packets, typing, filing and answering telephones.
 Some areas also have needs for volunteers who have knowledge of computers for data entry and updating records.
 If you enjoy the hospital environment but prefer to help without direct patient contact, we need your special clerical skills.

 Some evening and weekend shifts may also be available.
 Volunteers in this important public relations position greet patients, families and visitors at our two main entrances, provide room numbers, give directions to services within the health center and answer telephone calls.
 No day is ever the same — a challenging, interesting and enlightening place to work.

 Day Captain (YOUTH)